scruffaluff/bootware/docs/install.md

 The Windows example must be executed from within a PowerShell session.
-See [https://stackoverflow.com/a/54410144/7147804](https://stackoverflow.com/a/54410144/7147804) for an explanation of the strange requirement.
+See [https://stackoverflow.com/a/54410144/7147804](https://stackoverflow.com/a/54410144/7147804) for an explanation of this requirement.

 On MacOS, some programs may need to be manually opened after installation, since third party applications require user review.
 Visit [https://support.apple.com/en-us/HT202491](https://support.apple.com/en-us/HT202491), for more information.

-On an Apple Silicon system, ensure that the current terminal is not running under Rosetta 2, by confirming that the output of command `uname -p` is `arm`.

 On Windows, PowerShell will need to run as administrator and the security policy must allow for running remote PowerShell scripts.
 If needed, the following